Tommy Keough on Building Your Online Brand and Standing Out

 You entered the Navy and have had some amazing experiences.
 Can you give us some highlights from that period of your life?

-I applied for the Navy when I was 15, and got accepted as an apprentice Shipwright at 16.
-3,000 kids applied and I was one of the 120 accepted.
+I applied for the Navy when I was 15, and got accepted as an apprentice Shipwright at age 16.
+Over 3,000 kids applied and I was one of the only 120 youths accepted.
 Yahoo, I thought, out of school and onto an exciting life, which it definitely was and I ended up doing 10 years.

 I finished my apprenticeship as a shipwright, cross trained as an Engineer and then one day they put a call out for anyone wanting to do a Ships Diver course at the Diving School.